Staff

 Leslie Neal

 Leslie Neal has been an active member of the Miami dance community since 1981.
 She received a B.S.Ed. in Dance from the University of Georgia and a M.F.A. in Dance from Florida State University.
-Ms. Neal's choreography has been commissioned throughout Florida and the Southeast, and was presented at a special tribute to creative southern women at the Summer Olympic Games in Atlanta, Georgia in 1996.
+She also was the founder and artistic director of Leslie Neal Dance, a modern dance company that performed throughout Florida and the Southeast, including the national conference of the Coalition Against Domestic Violence in Charleston, South Carolina and a special tribute to creative southern women at the Summer Olympic Games in Atlanta, Georgia in 1996.
+Ms. Neal was an Associate Professor of Dance at Florida International University (FIU) from 1988 to 2007.

-In 1994, Ms. Neal initiated a multi-disciplined creative arts program at Broward Correctional Institution, and since that time has implemented arts programs at five other correctional facilities for women and female juveniles in Florida and taught at facilities for women in California and Michigan.
+In 1994 Ms. Neal began teaching Inside Out, an interdisciplinary arts program for incarcerated women at Broward Correctional Institution in Florida.
+Since that time, she has implemented arts programs through ArtSpring at five other correctional facilities for women and female juveniles in Florida, and taught at facilities for women in California and Michigan.
 In 1997, Ms. Neal was chosen to serve as an artist-in-residence for the National Endowment of the Arts at the Federal Correctional Institution for Women in Tallahassee, Florida.
+She left her tenured position at FIU in 2007 to devote all of her efforts to ArtSpring, and in 2008 she was given a courtesy appointment from the University of Florida as Project Director for Arts in Corrections at the Center for the Arts in Healthcare Research and Education (CAHRE).

 Nicole K. Bible

-Ms. Bible graduated cum laude from Florida International University (FIU) with Bachelor degrees in Accounting and Dance as well as a Master of Science in Taxation.
-Ms. Bible also holds a Certificate in Nonprofit Management from FANO/Barry University.
-She began her professional career with a sole practitioner CPA, working part-time for nine years while completing her studies.
+Nicole began her professional career with a sole practitioner CPA, working part-time for nine years while completing her studies.
 She then spent over seven years with a multinational Big 4 accounting firm, where she specialized primarily in tax services for nonprofit exempt organizations.
-Nicole left corporate America in 2005 when she was appointed by ArtSpring’s board as the organization's first fulltime executive director.
+She left corporate America in 2005 when she was appointed as the first fulltime executive director by ArtSpring’s board.
+Nicole maintains her license to practice public accounting and is a member of the American and Florida Institutes of Certified Public Accountants (AICPA/FICPA).
+She served as an FICPA Sailfish Chapter Officer and Director from 2006 to 2013.

 Back to top